Re-engage | Our first tea party

 Supporting hundreds of elderly people across the UK, and with two local groups in Basingstoke, we couldn’t be more thrilled to be supporting such a great cause.

-The work Contact the Elderly do is essential.
+The work Re-engage do is essential.

 Through the work of kindhearted volunteers, the charity runs monthly tea parties for local elderly people, who may be living alone and without family close by, to give them a chance to meet others and socialise for the afternoon.
 For many, this can be a real lifeline.